fharper/blog/src/posts/looking-for-my-next-challenge.md

 ## What I won't

-- Relocate anywhere, but I'm used to extensive traveling, so happy to go to the office as often as needed.
+- Relocate in the North America, but I'm open to relocate in EMEA/APAC.
+I'm used to extensive traveling, so happy to go to the office as often as needed.
 - Be able to work for you unless you have a Canadian entity or use a Professional Employer Organization (it's easy & inexpensive, here's [why/how](https://fred.dev/canada/)).
 - Work for companies that aren't ethical and do not value diversity.
 - Work with people who do not like cats (I have two) 🤣